lzcjames/flask-for-sharperang/README.md

 ```

 I use package `flask-ngrok` to make Flask app running on localhost over the public internet via [ngrok tool](https://ngrok.com/])
+> Before running Flask app, make sure that your paperang device is connected to Windows

 To launch app with ngrok, enter: